 The end of Q4 is nigh, which means your sales reps are staring down at their quotas and starting to get nervous.
-With commissions on the line, they may be tempted to throw processes out the window and pursue prospects that are…less than ideal.
+With commissions on the line, they may be tempted to throw pipeline management and processes out the window and pursue prospects that are…less than ideal.
 Opps that aren’t perfectly qualified may seem enticing, even though they’re too small, too niche, or just not the right fit for your product.

 Have them look for a few red flags that indicate a deal—no matter how juicy it looks at the outset—is never going to close, especially not before the ball drops.

 Requesting a quote right away